Azure-Samples/azure-search-rest-samples/Debug-sessions/README.md

 Gather connection information used on the requests.
 You can find this information in the Azure portal.
 Save it in Notepad or another temporary location.

-1. In Azure Storage, select **Access keys** on the left.
-Copy one of the connection strings.
+1. In Azure Storage, select **Security + networking** > **Access keys** from the left pane and copy a connection string.
 It should be in this format: `DefaultEndpointsProtocol=https;AccountName=<YOUR-STORAGE-ACCOUNT>;AccountKey=<YOUR-ACCESS-KEY>;`

-1. In Azure AI Search, get the endpoint (for example, `https://demo-svc.search.windows.net`).
-Next, select **Keys** on the left and copy one of admin keys.
+1. In Azure AI Search, select **Overview** from the left pane and copy the endpoint.
+It should be in this format: `https://demo-svc.search.windows.net`.
+You can then select **Settings** > **Keys** from the left pane and copy an admin key.

 ## Set up variables

 1. Clone or download this sample repository.

 1. Open `debug-sessions-tutorial.rest` in Visual Studio Code.
-If you need help with Visual Studio Code setup, see [Quickstart: Text search using REST](https://learn.microsoft.com/azure/search/search-get-started-rest).
+For help with setting up Visual Studio Code, see [Quickstart: Full-text search using REST](https://learn.microsoft.com/azure/search/search-get-started-text?tabs=keyless%2Cwindows&pivots=rest).

-1. Paste in the variables you collected earlier:
+1. Paste the variables you collected earlier:

-   + In `@baseUrl`, enter the search endpoint.
+   + Set `@baseUrl` to the search endpoint.
-   + In `@apiKey`, enter the admin API key of your search service.
+   + Set `@apiKey` to the admin API key of your search service.
-   + In `@storageConnectionString`, enter the connection string for your Azure Storage account.
+   + Set `@storageConnectionString` to the connection string for your Azure Storage account.
-   + In `@blobContainer`, enter the name of the blob container that stores the clinical trials documents.
+   + Set `@blobContainer` to the name of the blob container that stores the sample data.

 ## Create objects and debug the skillset

-1. Send each request to create a data source, indexer, skillset, and index used in this example.
+1. Send each request to create a data source, indexer, skillset, and index.

-1. Open Azure portal, find your search service, select the skillset, and start a debug session.
+1. In the Azure portal, find your search service, select the skillset, and start a debug session.

 1. For the remaining steps, continue with [Tutorial: Debug a skillset using Debug Sessions](https://learn.microsoft.com/azure/search/cognitive-search-tutorial-debug-sessions).

+## Next step

+You can learn more about Azure AI Search on the [official documentation site](https://learn.microsoft.com/azure/search/).